mdabdullahibnaharun/DIU-Assist/README.md

 #### Conclusion:
 This was a great experience doing this project.
 This project was intended to make the DIU system easier and reliable.
 I hope the intention of the program gets full filled..
 The challenges we faced and the learning we have gone through will come in great help in the future.

+  ~~Thank you for using our application~~

+DIU Assist v1.5 © Fantastic Four ©2020 Fantastic Four.
+All rights reserved